Select Language |

 Optimal culture

 Optimal culture is defined as the culture that is needed to realise and support the strategy of the company.
 It not only looks at the mindset of the workforce but also considers the internal and external environment, market, and other factors.
 As each organisation is unique, so is the culture needed for that organisation.
 Optimal culture is tailored for each organisation and the various functions and groups within the organisation which can have different cultures from each other to best support the overall and the local strategies.
 Your R&D teams may need more room and flexibility to cater for better innovation whereas the finance teams are more likely to need stricter processes.
 Leadership and HR teams must assess their optimal culture every time they plan a new strategic direction for the organisation or a function.
+Our company culture assessment is designed to help you identify your optimal culture.

 Actual culture